lycus/mci/docs/instruction_set.rst

 * The function cannot be pure.
 * The function cannot be inlined.
-* Calls to other functions cannot be inlined.
 * All optimizations that would affect the layout of the stack cannot happen.
 * Execution of the function within the interpreter becomes impossible.
 * It must be the only instruction in the function.